sspurrie/hw4-copy/README.md

 Your ball should be able to reflect off of walls, but does not need to test for intersections with bricks in the wall or the paddle.
 You will push this working code.

 * **Part 3** : For this milestone you should commit and push the completed assignment.
-The ball should be able to b ounce off of the paddle and intersect bricks.
+The ball should be able to bounce off of the paddle and intersect bricks.
 The paddle should be able to move with the mouse or keyboard.
 The game should end when all the bricks disappear or the player loses three lives.

 Please make sure to follow the guidelines for good Java style that we have shared with you in the past.